chrollorifat/dotfiles-Arconet/.config/mpv/scripts/subs2srs/README.md

 Otherwise, I recommend sticking with `opus` and `webp`, as they greatly reduce the size of the generated files.

+If you still use AnkiMobile (the [proprietary](https://www.gnu.org/proprietary/) Anki app), set `audio_format` to [caf](https://en.wikipedia.org/wiki/Core_Audio_Format) for compatibility.
+The resulting files will use `Opus` as the coding format and Apple's Core Audio format as the container format, but will still have the `.ogg` extension to make it easier to open in media players because the `.caf` extension is not commonly recognized.

 If no matter what mpvacious fails to create audio clips and/or snapshots, change `use_ffmpeg` to `yes`.
 By using ffmpeg instead of the encoder built in mpv you can work around most encoder issues.